sf-wdi-22-23/modules-22/w06-ruby/d5-drills/README.md

 **See a single record on `record#show`**

-* For each record in the `record#index` view let's create an anchor tag that will link to `records/:id`
+* For each record in the `record#index` view let's use `link_to` to create an anchor tag that will link to `records/:id`.
+The `link_to` URL helper takes the name of a path -- you can see your app's paths prefixes in the refix column when you run `rake routes`.
+The full path name is the prefix plus `_path`.
+We added `as:` to the route for a single record path so we could give it the prefix `record`.
+Now we can link to it as the `record_path` and pass it the data for each record.

 `views/records/index.html.erb`.